Sable Island National Park Reserve

 Before excluding the horses, I spent 2 months during summer 2021 collecting data on the island’s geomorphology, soil quality, soil communities, plant communities, and invertebrate communities.
 I had a lot of help from an amazing field technician, Erica Geldart, as well as the awesome Parks Canada Summer Intern, Almeera Ahmed.

-The data we collected will be used to monitor changes over the next 4 years to examine what happens when horses are excluded from the 9 areas.
+The data we collected will be used to monitor changes over 4 years to examine what happens when horses are excluded from the 9 areas.
 To exclude horses, myself, Parks Canada staff, and a hard-working group of volunteers spent 2 weeks in the fall building electric fences.